 The last time ARTHUR & MARTHA played live, it was opening for Jyoti Mishra’s WHITE TOWN.
+Back in 2010, the pair had actually been the third new act featured on ELECTRICITYCLUB.CO.UK

-The pair had actually been the third new act featured on The Electricity Club back in 2010, but they appeared to disappear soon after.
+However, they appeared to disappear soon after.
 So it was fabulous to see Adam Cresswell and Alice Hubley performing together in this guise after so many years.

 But opening the evening’s entertainment at The Islington in London were the Glaswegian duo RAINLAND, comprising of Ian Ferguson and Del MacDonald.